 Our Drinking Water is at Risk

 Population whose drinking water intake sources are at risk for unregulated pollution under this proposal:

 Water is a Way of Life

 Water is a way of life in the South so keeping our rivers, lakes, and coast protected from pollution is a top priority.
 This proposal would threaten:

-Drinking water for nearly twenty million people in the South
+Drinking water for over 32 million people in the South

 The South's iconic and treasured waterways